shelleyolivia/learn-tutorials/network-documentation/avalanche/tutorials/nft-tutorials/create-nft-with-royalties.md

 # Conclusion

 Thank you for completing this tutorial, you should now know how to create an NFT with royalties on Avalanche using a simple Solidity smart contract.
 Have fun with it!
-If you would like to know the technical background of how NFTs work on the Avalanche network or would like to build products using NFTs, please check out this [Avalanche NFT tutorial](https://learn.figment.io/network-documentation/avalanche/tutorials/create-mint-transfer-nft)!.
+If you would like to know the technical background of how NFTs work on the Avalanche network or would like to build products using NFTs, please check out this [Avalanche NFT tutorial](https://learn.figment.io/tutorials/create-mint-transfer-nft)!

-If you had any difficulties following this tutorial or simply want to discuss Avalanche tech with us you can [**join our community today**](https://community.figment.io/) or [**Join our discord channel**](https://discord.gg/fszyM7K)!
+If you had any difficulties following this tutorial or simply want to discuss Avalanche tech with us you can [**join our community today**](https://community.figment.io/) or [**Join our Discord**](https://discord.gg/fszyM7K)!

 # About the author